Lesson pricing

 What is taught at MGD?

 Often, a lot of online courses and other teachers are used to having students come to them already having a certain handle on drumming as those teachers are very advanced themselves.
 This book has been truly field tested over thousands of hours of teaching, with a wide range of student skill levels - fine tuned and developed for not only naturally talented musicians, but also those of us that don’t think that drumming is going to come naturally to them.
-As a musician, and especially drummers we need to learn to feel time, hear rhythms and melodies, and something that is unique in “Practical Drumming” – see shapes and pathways.
+As a musician, and especially drummers we need to learn to feel time, hear rhythms and melodies, and something that is unique in “Practical Drumming” – see shapes.
 Something that is truly unique about the book and this method is that it can be adjusted and scaled to any age and is supplemented by songs at the appropriate level depending on the student.
-Whether you are 7 years old, or 60 years old you will still be able to understand the concepts and apply them to your playing without finding it either overly childish or too difficult.
+Whether you are 6 years old, or 60 years old you will still be able to understand the concepts and apply them to your playing without finding it either overly childish or too difficult.
 Another thing that is a big focus in the book that is often overlook in most methods is applying fills and feeling confident to create them yourself - with in depth studies in different styles and fill types.
-It really does keep you in that magic place of place of “I totally get what to do… it’s just tricky” - rather than feeling like what you are trying to learn is super impossible.
+It really does keep you in that magic place of “I totally get what to do… it’s just tricky” - rather than feeling like what you are trying to learn is super impossible.

 Do you need to have a Drum Teacher?